keymanapp/help.keyman.com/developer/engine/android/15.0/KMManager/setGlobeKeyAction.md

 ## Description
 Use this method to set the short-press action type for the 'Globe' key.
-Even when the default action type is set, Keyman Engine will still use the following default action types when only one Keyman keyboards is installed:
+Even when the default action type is set, Keyman Engine will still use the following default action types when only one Keyman keyboard is installed:

 | KeyboardType         | # Keyman Keyboards Installed | Globe Key Action Type                                |
 |----------------------|:----------------------------:|------------------------------------------------------|